Akshat2634/Akshat2634/README.md

 ### Hi there 👋🏻

 I'm Akshat Sahu, Computer Science graduate at Stevens Institute of Technology.
-I an aspiring Software Developer and a Data Science enthusiast.
+I am aspiring Software Developer and a Data Science enthusiast.
 I have experience working with a range of different programming languages and frameworks/libraries and I am always looking for opportunities to work on something new.

 ### Portfolio Website